olga-sonina/Project7b/Readme.md

 The primary objective of the present project is to develop a predictive model that accurately assesses a client’s capacity to repay a loan.
 Additionally, an intuitive and user-friendly inter- face is created to enhance the usability and comprehension of the model’s predictions.
 This initiative stems from the increasing demand for transparency in loan approval decisions, with clients seeking a clear understanding of the factors influencing their loan application outcomes.

-The core problem initially posed on the Kaggle competition platform ([https://www.](https://www.kaggle.com/competitions/home-credit-default-risk/overview) [kaggle.com/competitions/home-credit-default-risk/overview](https://www.kaggle.com/competitions/home-credit-default-risk/overview)) and on the whole con- sist on how to classify clients with no or little credit history using alternative type of financial information about them.
+The core problem initially posed on the Kaggle competition platform ([https://www.](https://www.kaggle.com/competitions/home-credit-default-risk/overview) [kaggle.com/competitions/home-credit-default-risk/overview](https://www.kaggle.com/competitions/home-credit-default-risk/overview)) and on the whole consist on how to classify clients with no or little credit history using alternative type of financial information about them.

 This technical note provides an overview of the key aspects of the developed model, along with the tool and interface that have been constructed :